 2. After removing your shoes: in the house

 So you’ve successfully taken off your shoes and changed into slippers to walk into the house.
 But wait!
 If this is a traditional Japanese hotel, called a ryokan, or if it’s a private home, it’s not as simple as that.
 Any rooms with tatami mats on the floor are off limits to slippers.
 You have to take off the slippers outside the door and go barefoot or in your socks.

 I had trouble here too: I simply forgot.
 If I was wearing slippers, I just couldn’t seem to remember to take them off.
 I would step inside, onto the tatami mats.
 At some point I would realize what I’d done and scurry back to the sliding door to place the slippers outside.

 Then, leaving the room to go to the toilet, for example, I would forget about the slippers and walk right by them, barefoot down the hall.

 3. In the bathroom

 Even if you do remember to put the slippers back on, things get more complicated in the bathroom.
 Opening the door, you’ll see a different pair of slippers, usually plastic, inside on the floor.
 There’s only one pair this time, since only one person uses the toilet at a time.
-(Although in some public restrooms in museums, you’ll see a row of slippers here too, just like at the front door.)
-The deal here is you’re supposed to take off your house slippers, leaving them in the hallway, and step into the toilet slippers.
+(In some public restrooms in museums, you’ll see a row of slippers here too, just like at the front door.)
+The deal here is that you’re supposed to take off your house slippers, leaving them in the hallway, and step into the toilet slippers.